Hogs Close Mixed on Wednesday

-Lean hog futures saw mixed action on Wednesday, with contracts mostly within a quarter of unchanged.
-Open interest was down 2,646 contracts on Wednesday.
-USDA’s national base hog price was reported at $93.29 on Wednesday afternoon, up $1.11 from the day prior.
-The CME Lean Hog Index was another 10 cents higher on March 16 at $91.86.
+Lean hog futures saw mixed trade on Wednesday, with contracts up 17 cents to 40 cents lower.
+USDA’s national base hog price was reported at $91.65 on Wednesday afternoon, down 97 cents from the day prior.
+The CME Lean Hog Index was down another 7 cents on March 23 at $91.71.

+Pork stocks on Thursday were reported at 403.503 million lbs at the end of February, the lowest for the months since 1997.Don’t Miss a Day: From crude oil to coffee, sign up free for Barchart’s best-in-class commodity analysis.

 On the date of publication, Austin Schroeder did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.